delphikettle/DKMathLib/README.md

 # DKMathLib
-The Developmment Kit with the open-sourse Mathematical Library.
+The Development Kit with the open-source Mathematical Library.